dfinke/ImportExcel/README.md

 # What's new

+#### 3/14/2018
+- Thank you to [James O'Neill](https://twitter.com/jamesoneill), fixed bugs with ChangeDatabase parameter which would prevent it working

 ####
 * Added -Force to New-Alias
 * Add example to set the background color of a column